google/WebFundamentals/src/site/the-essentials/introduction-to-media/video/index.markdown

     - Don't force element sizing that results in an aspect ratio different from the original video.
 Squashed or stretched looks bad.
   compare-formats:
-    - Compare the responsive sample at <a href='//simpl.info/yt' title='Demo of YouTube video with responsive sizing'>simpl.info/yt</a> to the unresponsive version: <a href='//simpl.info/unyt' title='Demo of YouTube video without responsive sizing'>simpl.info/unyt</a>.
+    - Compare the responsive sample at <a href='//simpl.info/yt' title='Demo of YouTube video with responsive sizing'>simpl.info/yt</a> to the unresponsive version at <a href='//simpl.info/unyt' title='Demo of YouTube video without responsive sizing'>simpl.info/unyt</a>.
   accessibility-matters:
     - The track element is supported on Chrome for Android, iOS Safari, and all current browsers on desktop except Firefox (see <a href="//caniuse.com/track" title="Track element support status">caniuse.com/track</a>).
 There are several polyfills available too.
 We recommend <a href='//www.delphiki.com/html5/playr/' title='Playr track element polyfill'>Playr</a> or <a href='//captionatorjs.com/' title='Captionator track'>Captionator</a>.
   construct-video-streams: